mybb/1.9-ui-framework/README.md

-# 1.10-acp
+# 19-ui-framework

-This repository is for testing various concepts around the front end re-design for the Admin Control Panel as part of 1.10.
+This repository is for testing various concepts related to the redesign of the default MyBB theme for MyBB 1.9 and the redesign of the admin control panel in a later MyBB version.

 The code and design found in this repository aren't final and could change at any time.
-The live version of the design concept found in this repository can be found here: https://mybb.github.io/1.10-acp/
+The live version of any design concepts found in this repository can be found here: https://mybb.github.io/19-ui-framework